-All graduate and professional students can ride to and from the Vanderbilt campus free of charge on Nashville's Metropolitan Transit Authority buses.
+All Graduate School students can ride to and from the Vanderbilt campus free of charge on Nashville's Metropolitan Transit Authority buses.
 To utilize this service, a valid student ID card is required for boarding the bus.

 Bishop Joseph Johnson Black Cultural Center